 Horses have become a major component of the agricultural industry numbering almost 10,000 horses.
 Horses represent a tremendous opportunity for farmers in terms of the supplies, services and products needed to support the horse population, which exceeds the population of all other livestock combined.
 The growing hay industry in Montgomery County is directly proportional to the growing number of horses.
 High quality veterinarians that provide services to horses are now available for other livestock operations in the County.

 Montgomery County is committed to sustaining a viable agricultural industry.
 The Agricultural Reserve, established in 1980 by the Preservation of Agriculture and Rural Open Space Functional Master Plan, provides 93,000 acres for farming.

-A variety of private organizations assist farmers to prosper in Montgomery County: Farm Bureau, Farm Tour Committee, Agricultural Advisory Committee, Agricultural Preservation Advisory Board and Montgomery County Farmers Markets work together with the Cooperative Extension Service, Soil Conservation District, Department of Economic Development, and Farm Service Agency.
+A variety of private organizations assist farmers to prosper in Montgomery County: Farm Bureau, Farm Tour Committee, Agricultural Advisory Committee, Agricultural Preservation Advisory Board and Montgomery County Farmers Markets work together with the Extension Service, Soil Conservation District, Department of Economic Development, and Farm Service Agency.

 Montgomery County Agricultural Facts Available for Download:

 (all downloads on this page require Adobe Acrobat Reader)

 Agricultural Fact Sheet for Montgomery County (170 kb/PDF) Basic agricultural facts and statistics for Montgomery County, MD.